emacs-elsa/Elsa/README.md

 [![Coverage Status](https://coveralls.io/repos/github/emacs-elsa/Elsa/badge.svg?branch=master)](https://coveralls.io/github/emacs-elsa/Elsa?branch=master) [![Paypal logo](https://img.shields.io/badge/PayPal-Donate-orange.svg?logo=paypal)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A5PMGVKCQBT88) [![Patreon](https://img.shields.io/badge/Patreon-Become%20a%20patron-orange.svg?logo=patreon)](https://www.patreon.com/user?u=3282358)

 Elsa is a tool that analyses your code without loading or running it.
+It is 100% side-effect free and we strive to keep it that way, so you can analyse any elisp code from anywhere safely.

-It can track types and provide helpful hints when things don't match up before you even try to run the code.
+Elsa adds a powerful type system on top of Emacs lisp (completely optional).
+In can track types and provide helpful hints when things don't match up before you even try to run the code.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**